 ACCOMPLISHMENTS: Svetlana is a Latvian musician, singer, songwriter, journalist and producer of a new show, Artist’s Voices, raising awareness about the support artists need to succeed and the diverse skills needed behind the scenes.
 As a classically trained singer, she recently began to immerse herself in jazz.
 These styles represent the two cultures that have impacted her social experience and ignited her musical passion.
 Svetlana is a unique artist who sings in many languages, styles and genres including opera, jazz, pop, gospel, folk and contemporary Christian music.

-She received the Music Degree of Arts in Music Performance, from Emilis Melngailis Liepaja Music College in Latvia.
-In 2021, she also received a Graduate Certificate in Music Performance from Western Michigan University School of Music.
+She has a Music Degree of Arts in Music Performance, from Emilis Melngailis Liepaja Music College in Latvia.
+In 2021 she received a Graduate Certificate in Music Performance from Western Michigan University School of Music.